 Bidders should note that the Equity Shares will be Allotted to all successful Bidders only in dematerialized form.
-The Bid cum Application Forms which do not have the details of the Bidders' depository account, including DP ID, Client ID and PAN, and UPI ID (for Retail Individual Investors Bidding through the UPI Mechanism), shall be treated as incomplete and will be rejected.
-Bidders will not have the option of being Allotted Equity Shares in physical form.
+The Bid cum Application Forms which did not have the details of the Bidders' depository account, including DP ID, Client ID and PAN, and UPI ID (for Retail Individual Investors Bidding through the UPI Mechanism), were treated as incomplete and were rejected.
+Bidders did not have the option of being Allotted Equity Shares in physical form.